pgroonga/pgroonga.github.io/reference/parameters/enable-trace-log.md

 If you enable trace log, PGroonga performance will be decreased.

-Trace logs are logged as `NOTICE` log level messages.
+Trace logs are logged as `notice` log level messages.

 The default value is `off`.
 It means that trace logs aren't logged.